-The Fund's ability to make the relevant investments or to fully implement or pursue its investment objective and strategy is subject to the applicable laws, rules and regulations (including restrictions on investments and repatriation of principal and profits) in the PRC, which are subject to change and such change may have potential retrospective effect.
-The Fund may suffer substantial losses if the approval of the QFII is being revoked/terminated or otherwise invalidated as the Fund may be prohibited from trading of relevant securities and repatriation of the fund's monies, or if any of the key operators or parties (including QFII custodian/brokers) is bankrupt/in default and/or is disqualified from performing its obligations (including execution or settlement of any transaction or transfer of monies or securities).
+Certain Funds may invest in China A-Shares through the QFI status of an investment manager or sub-manager ("QFI Holder").
+The relevant Funds' ability to make the relevant investments or to fully implement or pursue its investment objective and strategy is subject to the applicable laws, rules and regulations (including restrictions on investments and repatriation of principal and profits) in the PRC, which are subject to change and such change may have potential retrospective effect.
+The Funds may suffer substantial losses if the approval of the QFI status of the QFI Holder is being revoked/terminated or otherwise invalidated as the Funds may be prohibited from trading of relevant securities and repatriation of the Funds' monies.